March 15, 2017

 “Taking a break from exercise can quickly cause you to become out of shape.
 When you want to begin working out again, make sure you consult your physician or knowledgeable athletic trainer/therapist first.
 They can advise you on the best ways to return to exercise with less injury, make sure you are fit to start working out again, and offer support in your quest for a healthier you,” says Dr. Nick Crawford, an orthopedic surgeon and sports medicine physician with Straub Medical Center.

 Ready to spring back into shape?
-Here, Crawford shares five tips on ways to awaken your inner athlete after a long hiatus.
+Here, Crawford shares six tips on ways to awaken your inner athlete after a long hiatus.

 - Take it Slow – You may want to hit the ground running, but making your first workout after a fitness hiatus a 15-mile run is not realistic.
 Continue working out the way you did before your break, but at a slower pace.
 If you were a runner, start with shorter distances.
 If you were lifting weights, start with lighter sets.
 As you get stronger, you can increase your speed, weights and intensity so you continue to challenge yourself.
 To avoid injury, be sure to warm up for at least five minutes and complete your sweat session with a proper cool down that includes stretching.

 - Be Ready for a Workout at All Times – Have your workout shoes and equipment at the ready – you never know when a free 10 minutes will become available.
 Even five minutes is enough to get a few exercises in.
 Body-weight squats are one great example of a quick and very effective workout that can be done anywhere, anytime.